 So please enter "," comma to the family name field and put all your name in the given name field.

-The recommendation letter needs to be received by the day after the submission deadline, so there is a little leeway, but it is better if it can be submitted as soon as possible.
+The recommendation letter needs to be received by the day of the submission deadline.
 Please plan your application submission accordingly.

 For students who have not yet graduated, we are able to accept an unofficial transcript or other official university document showing your courses and grades.